ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 on the underlying operations in a non-black-box manner.
 Hence, an explicit reduction from the generic VOPRF primitive to the Privacy Pass protocol would strengthen these security guarantees.

-# Protocol ciphersuites {#pp-ciphersuites}

-The ciphersuites that we describe for the Privacy Pass protocol are derived from the core instantiations of the protocol (such as in
-{{voprf-protocol}}).

-In each of the ciphersuites below, the maximum security provided corresponds to the maximum difficulty of computing a discrete logarithm in the group.
-Note that the actual security level MAY be lower.
-See the security considerations in {{I-D.irtf-cfrg-voprf}} for examples.

-The COMMIT parameter refers to whether the first round of the issuance phase of the protocol is necessary.
-When this is false, the client ignores the first message and uses an empty value for the commitment parameter to `Generate`.

-## PP(OPRF2)

-- OPRF2 = OPRF(decaf448, SHA-512)
-- ID = 0x0001
-- COMMIT = false
-- Maximum security provided: 224 bits

-## PP(OPRF4)

-- OPRF4 = OPRF(P-384, SHA-512)
-- ID = 0x0002
-- COMMIT = false
-- Maximum security provided: 192 bits

-## PP(OPRF5)

-- OPRF5 = OPRF(P-521, SHA-512)
-- ID = 0x0003
-- COMMIT = false
-- Maximum security provided: 256 bits

-# Extensions framework policy {#extensions}

-The intention with providing the Privacy Pass API in {{pp-api}} is to allow new instantiations of the Privacy Pass protocol.
-These instantiations may provide either modified VOPRF constructions, or simply implement the API in a completely different way.

-Extensions to this initial draft SHOULD be specified as separate documents taking one of two possible routes:

-- Produce new VOPRF-like primitives that use the same public API provided in {{I-D.irtf-cfrg-voprf}} to implement the Privacy Pass API, but with different internal operations.
-- Implement the Privacy Pass API in a different way to the proposed implementation in {{voprf-protocol}}.

-If an extension requires changing the generic protocol description as described in {{overview}}, then the change may have to result in changes to the draft specification here also.

-Each new extension that modifies the internals of the protocol in either of the two ways MUST re-justify that the extended protocol still satisfies the security requirements in {{sec-reqs}}.
-Protocol extensions MAY put forward new security guarantees if they are applicable.

-The extensions MUST also conform with the extension framework policy as set out in the architectural framework document.
-For example, this may concern any potential impact on client anonymity that the extension may introduce.

 --- back